 Be prepared for generic questions that reflect your value.
 “So what brings you here?” this is your cue.
 Practice and ensure you’re confident in the chosen answer.
 The self-SWOT analysis goes a long way.
 Above all, be patient, you are in a new country, adapting to culture takes time.

-Here are some ways newcomers to Canada can network effectively:
+Here are some ways a newcomer to Canada can network effectively:

 Join a professional association